 While touring South Africa during the past five years, Estelle has appeared at The Orbit in Johannesburg 6 times, The State Theatre African Jazz & Music Nights, Arts Alive Festival in Johannesburg, The Crypt in Cape Town, UKZN in Kwazulu Natal, PE Opera House and the music college at Fort Hare University amongst others.

 Estelle also conducted jazz vocal and song writing master classes at UCT, UKZN, Fort Hare University, Central Johannesburg College and is onboard to deliver workshops wherever she is touring and performing.

 “Such narratives demand thoughtful phrasing and perfect diction as well as a melodious voice.
 On all counts Kokot delivers.
-At times, both voice and pianism swing hard when the song demands it.
-She has produced the kind of album that merits careful listening, and could become addictive.”
-Gwen Ansell Business Day – February 2015
+She has produced the kind of album that could become addictive.”
+Gwen Ansell Business Day

-SUCCESS WITH RUSH HOUR: In 1988 Estelle Kokot joined jazz fusion band Rush Hour and the group recorded their album ‘The Perfect Way’.
-It went on to top the charts on radio stations in South Africa and the band embarked on a successful tour of the club, festival and concert circuit.
+1988 saw Estelle Kokot joining jazz fusion band Rush Hour and their album ‘The Perfect Way’ went on to top the charts.
+The band embarked on a successful tour of the club, festival and concert circuit in South Africa.